tummanoon77/homework07/README.md

 npm

 ## Usage
-this repo is the best
+this repo is one of the best
 ## Credits
 Gary,Dan,Erik
 ## License
 MIT
 ## Contributing
-this repo is a good repo .
+this repo is fantastic
 ## Tests
 node